idealogica/indi/readme.md

 ## 4. Lazy initialization of container values

-Let't assume that you have database connection service.
+Let's assume that you have database connection service.
 Of course, you can add it to container directly:

 ```php